Arsenal stock’s big move shows investors cheering Wenger exit — Nigeria Today

 Arsenal stock’s big move shows investors cheering Wenger exit

-Arsenal’s unchanged share price on Friday after Wenger said he was pulling the plug on a 22-year career as club manager at the end of the season could pass for a lukewarm reaction, but year to date trend shows investors had long cheered the news which became official on Friday.
+Arsenal Holding’s unchanged share price on Friday, after Wenger said he was pulling the plug on a 22-year career as club manager at the end of the season, could pass for a lukewarm reaction from investors.

-This was amid a 2017/2018 campaign that has looked like the club’s second season running without partaking in the lucrative UEFA Champions league.
+However, stretch the trend further and it appears investors had long cheered the news which became official on Friday but has raged on behind closed doors for some time now, after a 2017/2018 campaign that will probably be the club’s second season running without partaking in the lucrative UEFA Champions league.

 Arsenal’s share price has rallied since the turn of 2018 amid intensifying calls for the French manager to step aside.